jayalfredprufrock/codeigniter-language/README.md

 4. As the last rule, set the lang code to the default one defined in the CI global config file.

+##Composer installation
+If  using composer to include this spark, note that [composer/installers](https://github.com/composer/installers) is used to place the spark within application/modules so you'll either need to override this location, or change your default spark location.

 ##Credit
 Rewrite of the kitlang language spark by Eric@devtime.com